manishMandal02/tabs-flow-backend/README.md

 ## Project Overview

 TabsFlow Backend is a serverless application built on AWS, designed to manage tabs, spaces, and user data.
-It provides a robust backend infrastructure for [brief description of what TabsFlow does].
+It provides a robust backend infrastructure for the TabsFlow web application.

 ## Technologies